Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 - State-value function $V^\pi(s)$: Expected reward by following policy $\pi$ from state s
 - Action-value function $Q^\pi(s, a)$: Expected reward while following policy $\pi$ from state s and take action a
   - q: quality
+lines that used the env model has P(s′∣s,a)

 $$
 \begin{aligned}